wireapp/wire-server-deploy/offline/coturn.md

 This means we must label the kubernetes nodes to run on nodes that we did not select to run Coturn in the previous step.

-In this example, we've decided to run Coturn on the first kubernetes node, `kubenode3`, which has an IP address of `192.168.122.23`.
+In this example, we've decided to run Coturn on the third kubernetes node, `kubenode3`, which has an IP address of `192.168.122.23`.

 First we make sure the SFT chart is configured to only run on kubernetes nodes with the right label (`sftd`).